ShakeyF/Feline_Classifier/README.md

 # Feline_Classifier
-Feline_Classifier with CNN and 4-channel input and partial blurred image
+Feline_Classifier with CNN and ImageNet input and blurred image input.